FRESH BASIL PESTO

 Season with fresh ground black pepper to taste.

-I recommend to cool the bowl and the blades in the fridge at least an hour before and do not blend too long and at high speeds the ingredients to avoid overheating the sauce, which would lose much of its color and aroma.
+I recommend cooling the bowl and the blades in the fridge at least an hour before.
+Do not blend too long and at high speeds the ingredients to avoid overheating the sauce, which would lose much of its color and aroma.

 When you dress the pasta with fresh basil pesto do not heat it in a pan, just place it in a large bowl add a couple of tablespoons of the pasta cooking water to make it more fluid, then add the pasta and toss well.